ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

     group or LNN age group based on GBD prevalences, to ensure that the LBWSG relative risks will work correctly for simulants initialized into these age groups in our models.

+This validation strategy requires recording outputs stratified by all 58 LBWSG exposure categories, so it would be best to do the validation with as few model components as possible, then remove the stratified outputs once satisfactory behavior has been verified.
+In fact, it would be worth writing a reusable simulation specifically to do the (a), (b), and (d) validations above, independent of any specific project we're working on, and do the (c) validation for each project that uses LBWSG, depending on which causes are modeled.

 .. note::